-For all adverse events that will be collected and reported in this study, the investigator will assess seriousness and causality for every AE collected.
-The investigator or representative must make an accurate and adequate report within 24 hours for AEs that occur during the study by preferably e-mail (globalsaeinbox@blueprintmedicines.com).
-To secure the reporting process and in parallel to notification to the investigator, Syneos Health will email to Blueprint Medicines (globalsaeinbox@blueprintmedicines.com) a copy of every serious AESI/ fatal outcome collected from patients during follow up.
-This additional reporting process should not be considered as a substitute for the investigator responsibilities described above (i.e. seriousness/ causality assessment, medical confirmation with event treating HCP, expedited reporting to Blueprint Medicines).After receipt of the initial report, the information will be reviewed, and the investigator can be contacted to request additional information or for data clarification.
+For all adverse events that will be collected and reported in this study, the investigator will assess seriousness and causality.
+The investigator or representative must make an accurate and adequate report within 1 business day or no later than 3 calendar days for SAEs and AESIs that occur during the study preferably by email (globalsaeinbox@blueprintmedicines.com).
+For non-serious ADRs, these events should be reported within 30 calendar days by preferably e-mail (globalsaeinbox@blueprintmedicines.com).
+To secure the reporting process and in parallel to notification to the investigator, Syneos Health will email to Blueprint Medicines (globalsaeinbox@blueprintmedicines.com) a copy of every serious SAE/ fatal outcome collected from patients during follow-up.
+This additional reporting process should not be considered as a substitute for the investigator responsibilities described above (i.e. seriousness/ causality assessment, medical confirmation with event treating HCP, expedited reporting to Blueprint Medicines).
+After receipt of the initial report, the information will be reviewed, and the investigator can be contacted to request additional information or for data clarification.
 If required, a follow-up report must be prepared and sent to Blueprint Medicines (globalsaeinbox@blueprintmedicines.com).